cjacker/opensource-toolchain-esp8266/README.md

 ```
 ./build.py build
 ```
 </strike>

-As I tried, I failed to build a workable firmware.
+As I tried, I failed to build a workable firmware for ESP8266 with 1M flash, I think the support of upstream may broken due to some unknown reason.

 The latest workable firmware can be downloaded from ai-thinker official website with below version information:

 ```
 AT version:2.3.0.0-dev(s-bcd64d2 - ESP8266 - Jun 23 2021 11:42:05)
 SDK version:v3.4-22-g967752e2